oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/in-database-machine-learning/asset/OML_WAD_v1.3.md

 - **OCI DI** :

   -   **Applications in ODI Data Integration** : In order to achieve disaster recovery, version upgrade and cross environment code promotion, we use the notion of Applications in OCI Data Integration.
 An Application in Data Integration is a container at the workspace level that holds runtime objects such as published tasks and task runs.
 You have the flexibility to [create a new Application](https://docs.oracle.com/en-us/iaas/data-integration/using/applications.htm#creating-applications) from scratch or make a copy of an existing one.
-Disaster Recovery will be achieve by automating backup creation and trigger restauration in the event of a disaster.
+Disaster Recovery will be achieve by automating backup creation and trigger restoration in the event of a disaster.

 - **ADW** :